Amsa-varthan/To-Do-Bro-App/README.md

 A full-stack Todo application built with a modern Python backend using FastAPI, a PostgreSQL database with Alembic for migrations, and a stylish vanilla JavaScript frontend.

-(Optional: Take a screenshot of your running application, upload it to a site like Imgur, and paste the link here.)
 Features

     FastAPI Backend: A high-performance, easy-to-use API framework.